 Carl Caddy, Chief Operating Officer at Deloitte LLP

 Deloitte has recently launched its new CIC website, which can be accessed here.
 Providing a one-stop-shop of resources, the website contains short information summary sheets on Deloitte’s capabilities, including Cyber Threat Intelligence, Cyber Incident Response, Data Loss Prevention, Privileged Access Management (PAM), Threat Monitoring and Vulnerability Management.

 For more information and articles relating to Deloitte’s Cyber Risk Services, see here.

 Read more about the Deloitte CIC in the Thames Valley Inward Investment Report 2018/19.

-Her Majesty’s Government Communications Centre, based in the very north of the Thames Valley, not only designs and deliver communication systems but also provides technical solutions that protect national security in the UK and overseas.
+Based in the very north of the Thames Valley, it not only designs and deliver communication systems but also provides technical solutions that protect national security in the UK and overseas.
 Throughout the site there are laboratories and teams comprising of many professionals from an array of backgrounds focusing on innovation, ideas and collaborations.

-The Cyber Security Centre, which is part of the University of Oxford, is an academic Centre of Excellence.
-Bringing together experts from many disciplines in Oxford and the wider world it addresses many of the challenges facing in industry in the 21st century.
+An academic Centre of Excellence, the Cyber Security Centre brings together experts from many disciplines in Oxford and the wider world, addressing many of the challenges faced in 21st Century industry.